 Guide to Girls' New Puberty

 Why are girls developing earlier than ever before?
 Studies show that how active she is, how much she sleeps and how much tv she watches can speed up or slow down a girl’s puberty.
-We can take simple actions to help delay or slow it down.
+We can take simple actions to help delay it or slow it down.
 These same things will help her be healthier all her life!

 This guide has proven information to help parents and girls.
 The 5 sections cover things we know affect a girl's hormones—the signals that tell her body to develop—and her health.
 You'll find videos, tips and quizzes where you (and she!) can learn more.